ulfschneider/ulf.website/content/posts/2024-03-08-css-infinity.md

   - css
   - code
 ---
-CSS has an `infinity` constant that can *only* be used inside of a `calc()` statement .
+CSS has an `infinity` constant that can *only* be used inside of a `calc()` statement.
 It is supported by [modern browsers](https://caniuse.com/mdn-css_types_calc-constant_infinity).
 For example, to set the z-index to the hightest possible value you could do:

 ```css
 .on-top {